MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/topic-experiences-knowledge-rules.md

 search.appverid: MET150
 localization_priority: Normal
 ROBOTS: NOINDEX, NOFOLLOW
-description: "Learn how to administer topic visibility in Microsoft 365."
+description: "Learn how to administer topic visibility in Microsoft Viva Topics."
 ---

-# Manage topic visibility in Microsoft 365
+# Manage topic visibility in Microsoft Viva Topics

 You can manage the set of users who can see topic highlights, topic cards, and the topic center in the [Microsoft 365 admin center](https://admin.microsoft.com).
 You must be a global administrator or SharePoint administrator to perform these tasks.

 ## To access topics management settings:

 1. In the Microsoft 365 admin center, click **Settings**, then **Org settings**.
-2. On the **Services** tab, click **Knowledge network**.
+2. On the **Services** tab, click **Topic experiences**.

     ![Connect people to knowledge](../media/admin-org-knowledge-options-completed.png)